Xerox (XRX) Q2 2017 Results - Earnings Call Transcript

 Lastly, in looking at the trends for adjusted EPS with two quarters left, we are narrowing our full-year adjusted EPS to be between $3.20 and $3.44, essentially chopping out the top end of the range as that relied on a more rapid rollout of the new products.
 We expect EPS to follow the trend in revenue with peak performance in Q4.
 Q3 is seasonally the second weakest quarter of the year after Q1 and historically has made up about 24% of full-year EPS.

 I'll now shift to discuss cash flow.
 Operating cash flow generation coming in from continuing operations in the quarter was strong again at $343 million, up $84 million year-over-year.
 And free cash flow was $322 million, up $101 million year-over-year.
-Cash flow was driven by working capital timing and improvements, including in accounts payable related to the timing of supplier and vendor payments, the impact of lower equipment sales, a benefit to both accounts receivable and finance receivables, as well as the weighting of pension contributions in the second half of this year.
-Through the first half, we have contributed $46 million of our planned approximately $350 million for the full year.
+Cash flow was driven by working capital timing and improvements, including in accounts payable related to the timing of supplier and vendor payments, the impact of lower equipment sales, a benefit to both accounts receivable and finance receivables, as well as the weighting of pension contributions to the second half of this year.
+Through the first half, we have contributed $46 million of a planned approximately $350 million for the full year.

-Investing cash flows were used to $77 million and included $65 million related to a GIS acquisition and CapEx spend of $21 million.
+Investing cash flows were a use of $77 million and included $65 million related to a GIS acquisition and CapEx spend of $21 million.
 Cash used in financing was $80 million and reflected $68 million in dividends, both common and preferred.
 So overall, we continue to feel good about cash flow and are maintaining our full-year guidance of $700 million to $900 million in operating cash flow from continuing services.

 Turning now to capital structure slide, I will spend a few minutes on debt.
 We ended Q2 with $5 billion in debt, which is consistent with Q1 ending debt balance and lower than 2016 ending debt balance of $6.3 billion, reflecting the $1.3 billion of senior note debt repayments we did in the first quarter.

 As we highlighted previously, a focus area for us in 2017 is getting our capital structure aligned to the new Xerox.
 We have made good progress and we continue to look to ways to optimize our balance sheet.
-Of our $5 billion in debt, $3.6 billion is allocated to financing debt, calculated by applying a 7:1 leverage ratio to our customer financing assets of $4.2 billion, which are comprised of $3.7 billion of finance receivables and $464 million of equipment on operating leases.
+Of our $5 billion in debt, $3.6 billion is allocated to financing debt, calculated by applying a 7:1 leverage ratio to our customer financing asset of $4.2 billion, which are comprised of $3.7 billion of finance receivables and $464 million of equipment on operating leases.
 And I will remind everyone that this financing debt is adjusted out in one form or another by rating agencies when calculating our core leverage.

-So to summarize, we continue to make operational strides in Q2 with strong margins and cash flow and a good setup of revenue for the balance of the year.
+So to summarize, we continued to make operational strides in Q2 with strong margins and cash flow and a good setup of revenue for the balance of the year.

 With that, I will hand it back to Jeff.